man-group/dapr-sidekick-dotnet/samples/AspNetCore/README.md

 # ASP.NET Core Dapr integration examples

+- [Consul Sample](./ConsulSample): How to use Dapr Sidekick to launch the Dapr Sidecar and invoke remote services using Consul Service Discovery.
-- [Service Invocation Sample](./ServiceInvocationSample): How to use Dapr Sidekick to launch the Dapr Sidecar and invoke services
+- [Service Invocation Sample](./ServiceInvocationSample): How to use Dapr Sidekick to launch the Dapr Sidecar and invoke local services.